Clara Bancroft Beatley: Early life and education

 Clara Bancroft was born in Shirley, Massachusetts, January 12, 1858.
 Her father, Edmund Dana Bancroft, a native of Pepperell, Massachusetts, and in early life a teacher, was the son of Luther and Anna Bancroft, who were members of the Unitarian Church in Pepperell.
 Upon removal to Shirley, Mr. Bancroft became the organist and choir leader of the First Congregational (Unitarian) Church, rendering that service for 45 years.
 He was president of the North Middlesex Conference.
 Beatley's mother, Mary Park Morse, was a native of Shirley and the descendant of Unitarian parents and grandparents.
 She died at the age of 32 years.
 Phoebe Bridge Barrett of Shirley, the mother who brought up the family of four children, was also a descendant of staunch Unitarians.
 Her siblings included sisters, Kate and Mary.

-After a high school education, Bridgewater became a student at the Bridgewater Normal School (now Bridgewater State University) where she completed an advanced course.
+After a high school education, she became a student at the Bridgewater Normal School (now Bridgewater State University) where she completed an advanced course.
 The Unitarian influence of the home was so strong that it was considered an act of disloyalty to attend the services of other churches.
-When Beatley was a student at the Bridgewater Normal School and asked for permission at home to attend the services of the Orthodox Congregational Church (the service generally attended by the student body), a decisive 'no' was meant to teach her the lesson of loyalty to the family's church.
+When Beatley was a student at the Bridgewater Normal School and asked for permission at home to attend the services of the Orthodox Congregational Church (the service generally attended by the student body), a decisive "no" was meant to teach her the lesson of loyalty to the family's church.